na-stewart/sanic-security/README.md

 WARNING: First time initialization may take up to a minute.

-All request bodies should be sent as `form-data`.
+All request bodies must be sent as `form-data`.
 For my below examples, I use my own custom json method:

 ```python
 from sanic.response import json as sanic_json